Michael-Baker1/Michael-Baker1/README.md

   - 🎓 Associate’s Degree in Information Technology
   - 📜 CourseCareers IT Certificate
-  - 🧪 Hands-on labs: Active Directory, networking, help desk scenarios
+  - 🧪 Hands on experience: Active Directory, networking, help desk scenarios
   - 🚀 Actively building and documenting projects
   - 🌱 Goal: Break into IT as a support/analyst and grow from there
 </details>